AACuellar00/Class3Project/README.md

 All data is stored in a postgresql database provided by Heroku Postgres

 Dependencies
 Tested using python 3.10.5.
+Create the virtual environment first with: python -m venv venv
-Start with the virtual environment with source env/bin/activate Install the requirements with pip install -r requirements.txt
+Start with the virtual environment with: source venv/bin/activate
+Install the requirements with: pip install -r requirements.txt

 Test by installing dependencies and running ENV=local pytest.